 Religious Education

-We teach R.E. weekly and extend this with enrichment times over the year, e.g. our Cultural Awareness Days.
+Through this approach, we aim to deepen pupils’ self-awareness, critical thinking, and ability to articulate the foundations of their perspectives with clarity and understanding.
+We teach Religious Education weekly and extend this provision with enrichment times over the year, e.g. our Cultural Awareness Days.

 The Right to Withdraw from Religious Education